-2.5 Where Speed Limit Points (SLPs) are not defined by existing waypoints, they will be removed from the procedures.
-Speed restrictions shall be coded into the holds/ entry procedures ensuring aircraft reduce speed and remain within CAS whilst flying the holding procedure.
+2.5 Where Speed Limit Points (SLPs) are not defined by existing waypoints, they will be removed from the procedures or new waypoints introduced to enable coding.
+These will be reviewed prior to the formal ACP submission.
+Speed restrictions shall be coded into the holds/ entry procedures ensuring aircraft adhere to appropriate speeds whilst flying the procedure as designed.
 ATC will continue to issue tactical speed clearances as required.